vindolin/selecta/README.md

 # selecta
 ## Interactively select an entry from your bash history.

-This is a python clone of François Fleuret's brilliant [selector](http://www.idiap.ch/~fleuret/software.html#selector)
+This is a python clone of François Fleuret's brilliant [selector](http://www.idiap.ch/~fleuret/software.html#selector) utility.

 ```
 $ selecta <(history)